sleddog/methods-spring-2020/problems/kattis/NoDuplicates/python/Dmoayad/README.md

 use 'py' instead of 'python3' if you are using Windows.

 you will be prompted to input.. press enter to proceed.
--Make sure the test file is in the same directory as the program file otherwise it wouldn't work.
+Make sure the test file is in the same directory as the program file otherwise it wouldn't work.